top of page

 “Is it too late to engage my Independent Building Inspector?”

-While commencement of your build is the most effective time to engage you Independent Inspector, if you feel you have unresolved building issues during your build or even disagreement-dispute with your builder, it will be beneficial for you to engage your independent inspector promptly (during construction), ideally prior to handover of the property.
+While prior to commencement of your build is the most effective time to engage you Independent Inspector, if you feel you have unresolved building issues during your build or even disagreement-dispute with your builder, it will be beneficial for you to engage your independent inspector promptly (during construction), ideally prior to handover of the property.
 You maintain advantage when your raise your building concerns prior to the completion of the contract works.

-As your independent building inspector, our inspection of a building and building defect reports are completed in accordance with Australian Standard 4349.1-2007 (Inspection of a Building)
+As your independent building inspector, our inspection of a building and building defect reports are completed in accordance with Australian Standard 4349.1-2007

-Defective Building Works Inspection and Report
+Defective Works Inspection - Report in More Detail

-The Building Inspection – Report process for defective works and incomplete works is usually reciprocal and feature in the same building report, as both are recorded during the building inspection.
+The Building Inspection – Report process for defective works and incomplete works is usually reciprocal and can feature in the same building report, as both are usually recorded during the building inspection.
 In most settings, if the home owner has concerns around defective works for example, they will have similar concerns around incomplete works.

-the Building Inspection direct with your Builder, and / or any
+With your approval ConsulTec will arrange site access for the Building Inspection direct with your Builder, and / or any

 other involved stakeholders, the Building Engineer for example.